DocuSend

 Tracking mail is accomplished by imbedding unique tracking numbers into special barcodes and printing them on each mail piece.
 It is only available on “automated” mail pieces, and you can identify them by the 3-inch row of tall and short marks I referred to above.
 This little barcode contains lots of other information, but for the purpose of this article, we will focus exclusively on the tracking numbers.

-Destination IMb Tracing lets you track outgoing mail pieces such as invoices, late notices, statements, credit cards, marketing mailings and other important communications sent to customers.
+Destination IMb Tracing lets you track outgoing mail pieces such as invoices, late notices, statements, credit cards, marketing mailings and other important communications you send to your customers.
 Mailers receive scanned information that can indicate mail processing status, from point of entry to delivery.

 Origin IMb Tracing lets you track incoming reply mail pieces such as return payments, orders, and other responses from customers.
 Recipients receive notification that customers have placed their reply pieces in the mail stream and the post office is processing them for delivery.